suspect-devices/digithink/docs/legacy/serverdocs/OpenWRT.md

+# OpenWRT Notes
-# OpenWRT NotesAt a very minimum open the ssh port so that the router can be managed from the outside.
+At a very minimum open the ssh port so that the router can be managed from the outside.
 Then disable logins (ssh keys only) in /etc/dropbear.

 	root@OpenWrt:/etc/config# opkg update
 	root@OpenWrt:/etc/config# opkg install nano